eljefe303030/Melius/README.md

 2. [Melius - Pause Menu Background - MELIUS ORIGINAL](https://www.nexusmods.com/starfield/mods/13232) Original Melius pause menu background. **you'll need to disable the mod 'Melius Pause Menu Background Replacer [0Bek version]**

 **08.1 AUDIO & MUSIC**
-1. [Faded Memories - Ambient Music Overhaul](https://www.nexusmods.com/starfield/mods/6778) Replaces the combat, exploration, dungeon, and (most of) the city music with music by Nyghttones for a darker atmosphere.
-2. [No Headshot and Crit Sounds](https://www.nexusmods.com/starfield/mods/4414) This mod removes Headshot and Crit sounds.
+1. [No Headshot and Crit Sounds](https://www.nexusmods.com/starfield/mods/4414) This mod removes Headshot and Crit sounds.
 No more immersion breaking UI sound effects.
 All crits and headshot sounds replaced with silence. *recommended to use in conjunction with the mod below - Satisfying Headshots - Sound Overhaul*
-3. [Satisfying Headshots - Sound Overhaul](https://www.nexusmods.com/starfield/mods/3823) You now hear the clanging of the bullet hitting the helmets of your foes. *recommended to use in conjunction with the mod above - No Headshot and Crit Sounds*
+2. [Satisfying Headshots - Sound Overhaul](https://www.nexusmods.com/starfield/mods/3823) You now hear the clanging of the bullet hitting the helmets of your foes. *recommended to use in conjunction with the mod above - No Headshot and Crit Sounds*
-4. [No Hit Confirmation Sound](https://www.nexusmods.com/starfield/mods/3938) no projectile hit confirmation sfx (thud).
+3. [No Hit Confirmation Sound](https://www.nexusmods.com/starfield/mods/3938) no projectile hit confirmation sfx (thud).
-5. [No XP Soundeffect](https://www.nexusmods.com/starfield/mods/4271) This mod disables the sound effect played when gaining XP in game.
+4. [No XP Soundeffect](https://www.nexusmods.com/starfield/mods/4271) This mod disables the sound effect played when gaining XP in game.
-6. [Silent Sounds - Immersive Gameplay - Selective](https://www.nexusmods.com/starfield/mods/664) Removes Level Up, Location Discover, Mission related, Skill Magazine read and similar sounds.
+5. [Silent Sounds - Immersive Gameplay - Selective](https://www.nexusmods.com/starfield/mods/664) Removes Level Up, Location Discover, Mission related, Skill Magazine read and similar sounds.
 Intended for a more immersive gameplay.

 **19.1 MESHES & TEXTURES - ARMOR & WEAPONS**
 1. [Varuun Spacesuit Remade - Replacer - Dark Visor](https://www.nexusmods.com/starfield/mods/7254) Changes the Va'ruun Spacesuit to have a dark visor. **use this mod OR the mod below, not both**